Chart Color Schemes

 Attadale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Attadale, as per the latest Census evaluation, 75.1% of dwellings were houses, with the remaining 24.9% being semi-detached homes, apartments, or other types of dwellings.
-This is compared to Perth metropolitan area's 76.5% houses and 23.6% other dwellings.
+The dwelling structure in Attadale, as per the latest Census, consisted of 75.1% houses and 24.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 76.5% houses and 23.6% other dwellings.
 Home ownership in Attadale stood at 46.4%, with mortgaged dwellings at 35.7% and rented ones at 17.9%.
-The median monthly mortgage repayment in the area was $2,600, higher than Perth metro's average of $2,200.
-Meanwhile, the median weekly rent figure in Attadale was $425, compared to Perth metro's $400.
-Nationally, Attadale's median monthly mortgage repayments were significantly higher at $2,600 compared to Australia's average of $1,863, while rents were substantially above the national figure of $375 per week.
+The median monthly mortgage repayment was $2,600, higher than Perth metro's average of $2,200.
+The median weekly rent in Attadale was $425, compared to Perth metro's $400.
+Nationally, Attadale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing